Abstract

 Stitching across Kinds of Structures

 What does stitching look like empirically?
 In the introduction, I offered the episode of the Spanish goalkeeper being interviewed by his girlfriend.
 At first glance, this constitutes a fine example of “switching,” with the kiss marking the transition from professional interview to intimate relationship (between the same two actors).
 The concept of stitching changes our perspective.
 Casillas and Carbonero did not switch from one network domain (sports entertainment) to another (intimate relationship).
-Rather, the kiss took place
+Rather, the kiss took place in the interview, just as the reporter-athlete sequence forms part of the history of their relationship.

 The somewhat surprising turn of events may not affect Casillas’s sportsmanship much (though there was speculation about Carbonero’s distracting influence in an earlier game; Ashdown 2010).
 Also, Carbonero’s identity as a professional sports reporter might have suffered from the episode.
 In any case, the episode contributed to the status of Carbonero and Casillas as a celebrity couple in the world of sports entertainment, and it added to the prominence of both.
 We can also suspect a big influence of these kinds of episodes on the love relation between Carbonero and Casillas.
 The kiss after winning of the world championship might cause fewer problems there than critical interviews after less successful sports performances.
 If stitching brings “fresh meaning” into social contexts, it comes in the form of such irritations from one context to another.